pmsaue0/oh-my-zsh-settings/README.md

 curl -L https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh | sh
 ```
 ( 2 ) cd to wherever you have cloned this oh-my-zsh-settings repo

-( 3 ) copy these files to your home dir with these commands
+( 3 ) copy the .zshrc and .zsh-theme files to your home dir with these commands
 ```
 cp ~/.zshrc ~/.zshrc.orig
 cp .zshrc ~